mayterc/practice/README.md

+#Practice FrontEnd
-practice html and css, reference a job of behance
+html and css, reference a job of behance